-We fell in love on Valentine’s Day – with a town, called Graaff-Reinet.
+We fell in love on Valentine’s Day, with a town called Graaff-Reinet.

 The Boyfriend surprised me with a Valentine’s Day road trip to this picturesque little town, very aptly nicknamed ‘The Gem of the Karoo’, on Sunday.
-We headed straight to Karoo Sjiek for a hearty breakfast and spent the afternoon strolling through town, which is home to some of the most beautiful examples of Cape Dutch, Victorian and Karoo architecture.
+We headed straight to Karoo Sjiek for a hearty breakfast and spent the rest of the morning strolling through town, which is home to some of the most beautiful examples of Cape Dutch, Victorian and Karoo architecture.
 The town is virtually surrounded by a nature reserve, Cambedoo National Park, which makes for a very beautiful drive in and out of town.
 SO MUCH OF PRETTY.

 Needless to say, we’ll be back for more!